The noncommutative Poisson bracket and the deformation of the family algebras: and the deformations of

 \section{$\HH^{\bullet}(A)$ and the deformations of $A$}

-The Hochschild cohomology plays an important role in the deformation theory, see \cite{Gerstenhaber1964} or \cite{CalRoss2011} Section 2.
+The Hochschild cohomology plays an important role in the deformation theory.
+Let us summarize some results in the deformation theory of algebras in this appendix.
+For more details see \cite{Gerstenhaber1964}.

-Let $A$ be an associative $\mathbb{C}$ algebra (infact we can replace $\mathbb{C}$ by any field).
-A \textit{deformation} of the algebra structure of $A$ means that we fix $A$ as a $\mathbb{C}$-vector space and change the multiplication operation on $A$.
-More precisely let $\mathbb{C}[[t]]$ be the formal power series of $t$ and we define
+Let $A$ be an associative $\mathbb{C}$ algebra (in fact we can replace $\mathbb{C}$ by any field).
+A deformation of the algebra structure of $A$ means that we fix $A$ as a $\mathbb{C}$-vector space and change the multiplication operation on $A$.
+Actually there are many kinds of deformations, like analytic, algebraic, formal, global, etc., and in this paper we focus on formal deformation, in particular \emph{$1$-parameter formal deformation} of algebras.
+In more details let $\mathbb{C}[[t]]$ be the formal power series of $t$ and we define

 $A[[t]]$ is obviously a $\mathbb{C}[[t]]$-module.